arbor-sim/arbor/doc/fileformat/swc.rst

 NEURON interpretation
 """""""""""""""""""""
-The NEURON interpretation was based on observing the output of NEURON's ``Import3d_SWC_read`` function.
-Arbor provides support for this interpretation, to ease porting of cell models developed in NEURON to Arbor.
+Arbor provides support for interpreting SWC inputs in the same way as NEURON, to ease porting of cell models developed in NEURON to Arbor.

+The NEURON interpretations is based on the observed output of NEURON's ``Import3d_SWC_read`` function, which is based on the `Neuromorpho approach <http://neuromorpho.org/SomaFormat.html>`_.
-NEURON interprets the SWC file using the interpretation used by the `Neuromorpho site <http://neuromorpho.org/SomaFormat.html>`_, however there are deviations, and undocumented interpretations of the soma and how dendrites, axons and apical dendrites are attached to it that are not described explicitly by Neuromorpho.
+However, there are differences and undocumented interpretations of the soma and how dendrites, axons and apical dendrites are attached to it that are not described explicitly by Neuromorpho.

 ..
 Warning::

-   The interpretation of SWC files by the import 3D method for SWC files changed NEURON 8 to address some issues in earlier versions.
-Arbor's SWC "NEURON style" reader is based on this newer interpretation.
+   The interpretation of SWC files by the import 3D method for SWC files changed NEURON 8 to address bugs in earlier versions.
+Arbor's follows the NEURON 8 approach, and can't guarantee compatibility with reconstructed SWC morphologies from NEURON 7.

 ..
 Note::

-    The interpretation of the whole morphology is treated as a special case when an SWC description has one or more soma samples.
-The rules below are applied to the morphology representation only when a soma sample is present, otherwise the standard :ref:`Arbor interpretation <formatswc-arbor>` is applied.
+    The rules below are applied to the morphology representation only when a soma sample ispresent, otherwise the standard

-**The first sample is tagged as soma**:
-This requirement is due to NEURON's special-case handling of soma branches connected to the soma.
+    :ref:`Arbor interpretation <formatswc-arbor>` is applied.

 **Every sample must have the same SWC identifier (tag) as its parent, except for samples whose parent is tagged as soma**:
 This enforces that axons, dendrites and apical dendrites can only attach to the soma.
 Conversely, it isn't possible to attach an axon to a dendrite, for example.

+**The first sample is tagged as soma**:
+This requirement is a corollary of the previous rule.

 **Single-sample somas are permitted**:
-The `Neuromorpho guidelines <http://neuromorpho.org/SomaFormat.html>`_ regarding how to construct a spherical soma described with a single soma sample are followed, except for the following differences:
+The `Neuromorpho guidelines <http://neuromorpho.org/SomaFormat.html>`_ regarding interpretation of a spherical soma described with a single soma sample can be summarised:

+* The soma is composed of two cylinders that have their proximal ends at the soma center, extended first along the negative y-axis and then positive y-axis.

+Following the Neuromorpho specification, NEURON constructs the soma from two cylinders, joined at the soma center.
+It differs in two ways:

-* The soma is constructed from a cylinder extended along the x-axis, not the y-axis.
+* The soma is extended along the x-axis, not the y-axis.
 * The soma is constructed from three points, the first at ``x=x0-r``, the second with ``x=x0`` and the third at ``x=x0+r``, to form a single section, with all dendrites, axons and apical dendrites attached to the center of the soma with "zero resistance wires".

-  * The Neuromorpho interpretation uses two cylinders that have their proximal ends at the soma center, extended along the y axis, to form two NEURON sections.

 **The axon, dendrite and apical sub-trees follow special rules for attachment to the soma**:
 By default, the sub-tree starts at the first sample with the dendrite, axon or apical tag, and not